ctanis/RAMP-Server/README.md

 A server application that applies equalizer modifications on up to 24 tracks simultaneously and then streams the results back to a client application in realtime.

-The web-based client application can be found [here](https://github.com/mattprice/RAMP-Webapp).
+You can find the web-based client application [here](https://github.com/mattprice/RAMP-Webapp).

 ## Requirements